sandra-calvo/smarthomes/README.md

 Time to do some editing! :smiley:

 Double click on the **blue** assistant node to edit the node with your own credentials saved in the previous step.
-Add your API Key and to add the URL click on the
+Add your username, password and workspace ID.

 <img src="/images/WA12.png" width="40%" height="40%">